778272443/DetNetSpawc/README.md

 https://arxiv.org/abs/1706.01151

 All files require the TensorFlow library in order to run.
 All files were tested using Tensorflow version 1.0.1.
-Using different versions may require certain syntax modifications.
+Using different versions may require certain modifications.
+Parameters are not the same used in the paper, so results might be slightly different.

 #file list:
 DetNet.py-The basic DetNet architecture.
 Training and testing over i.i.d gaussian channels